|Question||Department / Office||Phone|

 This policy will include description of the parent opportunities for:

-In addition, Parent University offers community workshops offered by our community partners that are supported by Parent University.
-Courses are offered at elementary, middle, and high school sites and at Parent University Office.
-All Modules and stand-alones, presentations, and workshops are offered in English, Hmong, and Spanish.
-For the most current course description and course offerings, please visit the Parent University website at https://www.fresnounified.org/dept/parentu/Pages/Curriculum.aspx
+In addition, Parent University offers workshops from our community partners at the elementary, middle, and high school levels on various topics.
+For the most current course description and course offerings, please visit the Parent University website at parentu.fresnounified.org.

 Parent University is located at: